rubyworks/rc/README.md

       end
     end

-In our example, `detroit` is required this configuration will be processed.
+In our example, when `detroit` is required this configuration will be processed.
 The `if config.command?` condition ensures that it only happens if the config's `command` property matches the current command, i.e. `$0 == 'detroit'`.
-We can see that Detroit stores the configuration for later us.
-When Detroit gets around to doing it's thing, it checks this `rc_config` setting and evaluates the configurations found there as befits Detroit's own domain language.
+We see here that Detroit stores the configuration for later use.
+When Detroit gets around to doing it's thing, it checks this `rc_config` setting and evaluates the configurations found there.

 It is important that RC be required first, ideally before anything else.
 This ensures it will pick up all configured features.